Site Overlay

 They offer specialized therapies, including physical, occupational, and speech therapy, along with medical, social, and psychological support, to help children achieve the highest level of independence possible for home, school, and daily activities.

-Facilitate return to daily life: The ultimate goal is to help children regain the strength and skills needed to return to their home and school environments, allowing them to participate in activities like exercise, socialization, and family time.
+Facilitate a return to daily life: The ultimate goal is to help children regain the strength and skills needed to return to their homes and schools, allowing them to participate in activities such as exercise, socialization, and family time.

 Provide specialized therapy: They offer a wide range of therapeutic services, including physical therapy to improve movement, occupational therapy to help with daily tasks, and speech-language pathology for communication and swallowing issues.